 What’s the difference between Wi-Fi and cellular iPad?

 The functionality of the two models is otherwise identical.
-So, if you’re considering buying an iPad, you should first decide whether you need the cellular model or if the Wi-Fi model will suffice.
+So, if you’re considering buying an iPad, you should first decide whether you need the cellular or Wi-Fi model.

 However, there are ways to get around this.
-You can use a service like Skype or FaceTime to make calls and send messages, and there are many other messaging apps that don’t require a data connection.
+You can use a service like Skype or FaceTime to make calls and send messages, and many other messaging apps don’t require a data connection.